ehusted01/reef/README.md

 ### Running Tests ###
 - Open the test panel: `Visual Studio -> View -> Tests`
 - Then, click the `Run Tests` icon.

+### Adding Tests ###
+- Our testing suite is xUnit, found at `reef/reef.project/reef.tests`
+- We add a test by finding the appropriate class for our test, and then adding to that class, or by creating a new class if none are available.
+- Tests are run with the built-in Visual Studio test runner.

 ## Operational Use Cases ##
 - User can gain a fish from having less app usage between sessions